Home Courses

 You will be assessed by the development of an information governance and cyber security policy for an organisation.
 Alongside this, you will produce a report justifying the policy and recommending an implementation strategy.

 This module will develop your knowledge, skills, and capabilities in leadership within a digital context.
-This will enable you to competently envision, develop, and deploy technological strategies and responses to challenges and opportunities in complex operational environments.
+As such, you’ll be able to competently envision, develop, and deploy technological strategies and responses to challenges and opportunities in complex operational environments.

 Multiple topics will be covered throughout this module including: